Sleep Apnea Treatment in Detroit: The SLEEP APNEA PRECISION APPROACH™

 • Relaxation of soft tissues such as the tongue and soft palate

-• Nasal congestion or obstruction
+• Enlarged tonsils, adenoids, or nasal obstruction

 Man sleeping on his back with mouth open, illustrating snoring or sleep apnea symptoms.